 The information as required under Rule 5 (2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 will be provided on the request by any member of the Company.
 In terms of Section 136 (1) of the Companies Act, 2013, the Report and the Accounts are being sent to the members excluding the said Annexure.

 Any member interested in obtaining copy of the same may write to the Company Secretary at the Registered Office of the Company.

 Pursuant to the requirement of Section 134 (3) (n) of the Act, the Company has in place a structured risk management policy.
 The Risk management process is designed to safeguard the organisation from various risks through adequate and timely actions.
 It is designed to anticipate, evaluate and mitigate risks in order to minimize its impact on the business.

-Pursuant to the provisions of Section 134 (3) (p) , 149(8) and Schedule IV of the Act and Regulation 17 of the SEBI Listing Regulations, annual Performance Evaluation of the Directors as well as of the Audit Committee, Nomination and Remuneration has been carried out, same has been explained in detail in the Corporate Governance Report, enclosed herewith.
+Pursuant to the provisions of Section 134 (3) (p), 149(8) and Schedule IV of the Act and Regulation 17 of the SEBI Listing Regulations, annual Performance Evaluation of the Directors as well as of the Committees of the Board has been carried out, same has been explained in detail in the Corporate Governance Report, enclosed herewith.

 Independent Directors Meeting